-On the other hand, we were the first in the world to install smart meters in Italy, thus enabling real-time usage readings and remote contract management.
-This new measuring system is essential for the development of smart grids, smart cities and electric mobility.
+We were the first in the world to replace traditional electromechanical meters – as used in Italy – with “smart” electronic meters, enabling real-time usage readings and remote contract management.
+This innovative measuring system is critical for the development of intelligent grids, smart cities and electric transport.

 Business and shareholders

-Enel was first listed on the Milan Stock Exchange in 1999.
-Since then we have become one of the Italian companies with the greatest number of shareholders, including retail and institutional investors.
-Our largest shareholder is the Italian Ministry of Economy and Finance, which owns 23.6% of the shares.
-In addition to Enel, other Group companies are listed on the world's most important stock exchanges.
-Thanks to its ethical code, sustainability balance, environmental care policy and adoption of international transparency and corporate governance best practices, Enel has the most important international investment funds, insurance companies, pension funds and ethical funds among its shareholders.
+Enel was first listed on the Milan stock exchange in 1999, and it is one of the Italian companies with the largest number of shareholders, including both retail and institutional investors.
+Enel’s largest shareholder is the Italian Ministry of Economy and Finance, which owns 23.6% of the shares.
+In addition to Enel, other Group companies are listed on the world's most important stock markets.
+Thanks to its code of ethics, sustainability report, policy of respect for the environment, and the adoption of international best practices on transparency and corporate governance, Enel counts the largest international investment funds, insurance companies, pension funds and ethical funds among its shareholders.

 New corporate identity

-“Open Power demands much more than just being an energy generator or distributor.
-Our new brand fully embodies the innovative, sustainable, multidimensional and open nature of the Enel Group”
+“Open Power demands a lot more than just being a generator and distributor of electricity.
+Our new brand fully embodies the innovative, sustainable, multi-dimensional and open character of the Enel Group”

-This is our new image: a modern, open, flexible and responsive utility company able to lead the energy transition.
-The attractive and colourful logo is inspired by the principles of “Open Power” and reflects the diversity of the energy spectrum, the multi-fold nature of a Group that operates in 34 countries and the growing diversification of its services.
+Our new face represents Enel’s identity: a modern, open, flexible and responsive utility company, ready to lead the energy transition.
+The attractive and colourful logo is inspired by the principles of “Open Power” and reflects the diversity of the energy spectrum, the multifaceted nature of a group present in 32 countries, and the increasingly broad range of services it offers.